LoliMast3r/Apple-Survival-2023ENGG1340COMP2113/README.md

 You can easily install it by running the following command:
 > sudo apt-get install libncurses5-dev libncursesw5-dev

+The library is used for generating graphics and animations so that the user can a smooth experience.

 # Getting Started
-To start playing Apple Rush, simply type the following commands into your terminal:
+To start playing Apple Survival, simply type the following commands into your terminal:
 > make game
 > ./game